-A focus on tax evasion led to the introduction of the new corporate criminal offence of failing to prevent the facilitation of tax evasion, which came into force in September 2017, and there have been increasing calls to extend the ‘failure to prevent’ offences to include a schedule of broader economic crimes, such as fraud and money laundering.
-The government is examining the case for reform of the law on corporate liability for economic crime.
-A government consultation on this issue closed in March 2017, for which the response is still awaited.
-In the meantime, some high-profile committees and officers, including the UK’s solicitor general and the director of the SFO, have given their public support to the introduction of such an offence.
+A focus on tax evasion led to the introduction of the corporate criminal offence of failing to prevent the facilitation of tax evasion, which came into force in September 2017, and there have been increasing calls to extend the ‘failure to prevent’ offences to include a schedule of broader economic crimes, such as fraud and money laundering.
+In November 2020, the government asked the Law Commission to publish a paper providing an assessment of different options for reform.
+This project is now under way, with the Law Commission reviewing the law relating to the criminal liability of non-natural persons, including companies, and providing options for reform.

 Effective from 31 January 2018, the Criminal Finances Act 2017 introduced unexplained wealth orders (UWOs) in respect of politically exposed persons or others suspected of involvement in serious crime.
-UWOs are High Court orders following an application from enforcement authorities, such as the FCA, NCA, SFO or HMRC, and may be accompanied by an interim freezing order.
+UWOs are high court orders following an application from enforcement authorities, such as the FCA, the NCA, the SFO or HMRC, and may be accompanied by an interim freezing order.
 The respondent is required to set out the nature of interest in the specified property (which must be valued at more than £50,000) and how it was obtained.
-Failure to respond without reasonable excuse is met with a presumption that property is recoverable.
+Failure to respond without a reasonable excuse is met with a presumption that property is recoverable.
 It is a criminal offence to make reckless or false statements, for which there is a maximum two-year prison sentence and fine.
-The first UWOs have been obtained, with some guidance on their requirements emerging from the courts, and the NCA has indicated that more are in the pipeline.
-It should be noted, however, that the High Court discharged three UWOs in early 2020, finding that the assumptions the NCA had made were ‘unreliable’ and had been ‘rebutted by the cogent evidence’ presented by the registered owners of the properties.
-The Court was not satisfied that the NCA had proved that the properties subject to the order were bought with illicit funds.
+UWOs have been used in four cases, only one of which (based on publicly available information) has resulted in recovery of the assets.

 8 To what extent do law enforcement authorities in your jurisdiction place importance on a corporation having an effective compliance programme?
 What guidance exists (in the form of official guidance, speeches or case law) on what makes an effective compliance programme?

-The ‘failure to prevent’ offences introduced by the Bribery Act 2010 and the Criminal Finances Act 2017 require corporates to establish, to a civil standard, that they have adequate (bribery) or reasonable (tax) prevention procedures in place.
-The government has put in place high-level guidance in respect of each enactment to assist corporates and their advisers in assessing what might be considered adequate or reasonable.
+The ‘failure to prevent’ offences introduced by the Bribery Act 2010 and the Criminal Finances Act 2017 require corporates to establish, to a civil standard, that they have ‘adequate’ (bribery) or ‘reasonable’ (facilitation of tax evasion) prevention procedures in place if they are to avail themselves of the statutory defence.
+The government has introduced high-level guidance in respect of each enactment to assist corporates and their advisers in assessing what might be considered adequate or reasonable.

-Each set of guidance references the same six guiding principles that should be considered in designing a control framework: top-level commitment, risk assessment, proportional risk-based procedures, due diligence procedures, communications and training, and monitoring and review.
-In respect of Criminal Finances Act offences, sector-specific guides have additionally been issued by The Law Society of England and Wales and the financial services sector (and ratified by the UK government).
+Each set of guidance references six principles that should inform an effective compliance programme: top-level commitment; risk assessment; proportional risk-based procedures; due diligence procedures; communications and training; and monitoring and review.
+In respect of Criminal Finances Act offences, sector-specific guides have also been issued by The Law Society of England and Wales and the financial services sector (and ratified by the government).

-The Airbus SE DPA is particularly noteworthy with regard to the judge’s findings on the company’s compliance procedures.
-Prior to the reporting of the wrongdoing, Airbus SE had extensive policies in place, and had even secured independent certification in 2012.
-However, there were weaknesses in oversight, which enabled compliance measures to be circumvented.
-This changed once the wrongdoing was identified, and Airbus SE appears to have focused on the six guiding principles to direct an overhaul of its compliance programme.
-This resulted in Airbus SE putting in place the following remedial steps:
+The Airbus SE DPA approved in January 2020 illustrates the importance of remedial efforts as a condition for any corporate wishing to engage in the DPA process.
+During the period covered by the DPA, Airbus SE had extensive anti-bribery policies in place and had even secured independent certification in 2012.
+However, the company accepted that weaknesses in oversight had enabled its compliance measures to be circumvented.
+Once the wrongdoing was identified, Airbus SE overhauled its compliance programme (seemingly with reference to the six principles referred to above).
+This resulted in the company putting in place the following remedial steps: